 - Then add the water and your environmentally friendly gym sanitizer is ready to use.
-Just spray on the surface, let it sit a little bit and then wipe clean with a paper towel.
+Just spray on the surface, let it sit a little bit, and then wipe it clean with a paper towel.

 If you want to use this sanitizer on very delicate sports equipment, leave the vodka and alcohol out.
 Instead, use alcohol-free witch hazel.

-If you prefer a ready-to-use solution, you can’t go wrong with Benefect (current price) or CleanWell (current price) products.
+If you prefer a ready-to-use solution, you can’t go wrong with Benefect or CleanWell products.
 Their botanical ingredients kill most microorganisms, including flu and cold viruses, on gym equipment surfaces.